Posts tagged with decorative - page 3

 A tight, condensed font that looks pretty cool for titles and very short runs of text.

-The font is a fresh creation from 2020 that started as playing with one letter in another font that ended up going in a different direction, then splitting the font off and redoing all the other letters in the new style.
-That tends to happen quite a lot at this point.
+The font is a fresh creation from 2020 that started as playing with one letter in another font that ended up going in a different direction, then splitting the font off and redoing all the other glyphs in the new style.
+That tends to happen quite a lot these days.